onestardao/WFGY/TensionUniverse/BlackHole/Q034_quantum_classical_crossover.md

 * In macroscopic condensed matter systems, some degrees of freedom retain quantum coherence, while others behave classically.
 The criteria for this split are still the subject of active research.
 * There are ongoing experiments that probe quantum coherence in increasingly massive and complex systems, such as levitated nanoparticles and mechanical resonators, which test the limits of classicality.

-The difficulty in Q034 arises from the need to unify these phenomena into a single effective framework that treats system, environment, scale, and information flow in a coherent way, without claiming a new underlying microscopic theory.
+The difficulty in Q034 arises from the need to unify these phenomena into a single effective framework that treats system, environment, scale and information flow in a coherent way, without claiming a new underlying microscopic theory.

 ### 1.3 Role in the BlackHole project